wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-view-access-usage-reports.md

 ## View or download a report

-1. In the Azure Management Portal, click **Active Directory**, click the name of your organization’s directory, and then click **Reports**.
+1. In the Azure Management Portal, click **Active Directory**, click the name of your organization's directory, and then click **Reports**.
 2. On the Reports page, click the report you want to view and/or download.

     > [AZURE.NOTE] If this is the first time you have used the reporting feature of Azure Active Directory, you will see a message to Opt In.
 If you agree, click the check mark icon to continue.